Telefonica/cross-confluence-tools/components/markdown-confluence-sync/README.md

 ### Docusaurus compatibility

-The library is designed to work with Docusaurus projects, so it supports some Docusaurus specific features:
+The library is designed to work with [Docusaurus projects](https://docusaurus.io/) without much further configuration, so it also supports some Docusaurus specific features:

 * [Admonitions](https://docusaurus.io/docs/markdown-features/admonitions) - Docusaurus admonitions are converted to block quotes keeping their content.
 * [Docusaurus MDX code blocks](https://docusaurus.io/docs/i18n/crowdin#mdx-solutions) will be removed, except for the next tags: